 We included the costs of preventive treatment in the model.
-The most commonly used preventive treatment for cluster headache is verapamil, 12 although this medication has potential for adverse effects and cardiac impacts, and it requires regular monitoring with electrocardiogram when given at higher doses.
-Other medications such as lithium, warfarin, melatonin, or topiramate can also be used to prevent cluster headache, 16 but some of them are used off-label in Canada for this purpose.
-For simplicity, we used verapamil to represent the costs of standard care for prevention of cluster headache.
-Because nVNS is used in addition to standard care for the prevention of cluster headache, we assumed that the costs of preventive medication would cancel each other out.
+The most commonly used preventive treatment for cluster headache is verapamil, although this medication has potential for adverse effects and cardiac impacts, and it requires regular monitoring with electrocardiogram when given at higher doses.
+Other medications such as lithium, warfarin, melatonin, or topiramate can also be used to prevent cluster headache, but some of them are used off-label in Canada for this purpose.
+For simplicity, we used verapamil to represent the costs of standard care for prevention of cluster headache, we assumed that the costs of preventive medication would cancel each other out.

 We also included the costs of acute treatment in the model because the use of nVNS as a preventive treatment may decrease the use of acute medication.
 First-line acute treatment options are triptans (administered subcutaneously or as a nasal spray) and oxygen inhalation therapy, used alone or in combination.
-12 See Cost Parameters, Cluster Headache, for more details.
+See Cost Parameters, Cluster Headache, for more details.